Moving Insurance: Does Homeowners Insurance Protect You?

 Several scenarios can limit or reduce your mover's liability for losses for damages to your household valuables.
 They include the following situations:

 You chose the Waiver of Full Value Protection option.
-The Released Value Liability Level offers only 60 cents of coverage per pound per article, yet, instead, you ship household goods that cost more than the stated amount.
+The Released Value Liability Level offers only 60 cents of coverage per pound per article, yet, instead, you ship household products that cost more than the stated amount.

 You declare a shipment value that is less than the actual one of your shipped articles.

-Taking Steps to Protect Yourself before You Move
+Taking Steps to Protect Yourself Before You Move

-1. Document Your Valuables with Time-stamped Photos
+1. Document Your Valuables with Time-Stamped Photos

 2. Check Your Belongings for Any Damage After You Move In

-Once you settle into your new home, carefully inspect your valuables for any damage to ensure they didn't suffer damage during the moving process.
+Have you settled into your new home in another city or state?
+First, carefully inspect your valuables for any damage to ensure they didn't suffer damage during the moving process.
 For example, find out if your fragile objects, such as vases, mirrors, and dishes, are safe.
-Also, check your digital items for any sign of damages.
+Also, check your digital things for any signs of damages.
 Plugin your computers and tablets to see if they still work.

 3. Search Through Your Boxes for Missing Items Before Submitting an Insurance Claim

 It could be in the wrong room or within a mislabeled box.
 If your belongings are still not there, you can call your landlord, former neighbors, or local real estate agent to check whether the missing item is at your old place.
 You can also ask the mover to track your missing items.
 This process can take a day or two.
 If they still can't locate it, file a claim.

 4. Submit a Claim as Soon as Possible After You Move